shmpanski/brainlet/README.md

 ## How it works
 The service is based on the [weaviate](https://weaviate.io/) framework.
-The inference of semantic encoders and extractive QA is implemented through weaviate modules [`text2vec-transformers`](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers) and [`qna-transformers`](https://weaviate.io/developers/weaviate/modules/reader-generator-modules/qna-transformers).
+The inference of semantic encoders and extractive QA is implemented via weaviate modules [`text2vec-transformers`](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers) and [`qna-transformers`](https://weaviate.io/developers/weaviate/modules/reader-generator-modules/qna-transformers).
 The web service API is implemented using FastAPI.

 ### Data
-The service requires some textual knowledge base.
+The service requires text knowledge base.
-For the project, we assume that it follows the `jsonl` format:
+For the project, we assume that it follows the next `jsonl` format:
 ```json
 {
   "url": "https://any-link-to-your-original-knowledge",